syncfusion-content/windowsforms-docs/WindowsForms/SfForm/Overview.md

 BorderColor
 </td>
 <td>
-To change the color of the border.
+Changes the color of the border.
 </td>
 </tr>
 <tr>